Heading to Gold Coast? This short, sharp guide skips the fluff—get the essentials for an epic trip (top hostels below)!

 - A walk along some of the city’s world famous beaches, such as Surfers Paradise, is a must.

 - There are many rainforest walks to enjoy in the Gold Coasts hinterland.
-Take a night time glow worm tour at Springbrook National Park, or walk the track around Natural Bridge.
+Take a night time glow worm tour at Springbrook National Park (book well in advance), or walk the track around Natural Bridge.

 - Stroll around Burleigh Heads State Park (spot the wallabies!) and take in the beautiful views of Tallebudgera Creek, the southern coastline and the Coral Sea.